- Is delaying aging a better strategy than preventing cancer, heart disease and obesity for wellness?

 Let’s start out with an intro; watch this video before proceeding further.

 In my opinion, quantum theory predicts the future evolutionary path clinical medicine will take.
 The road to Optimal has an alliteration using the “letter P” associated with it.
 QED will make medicine preventative, predictive, personalized, participative, very soon in my humble opinion.
 The question remains, can the world’s people wait that long for the evoluted change to occur?

 Today’s blog ideas are a beginning of bringing that vision to life for many.
 I plan on continuing to teach those who are interested in learning this new clinical and evolutionary path.
 That vision is buried in a pathway in us where wellness morphs into illness and aging.

 So, what is the most important signaling pathway in all life forms for longevity and for optimal health?
-The short is answer is the redox potential that is stored in the membranes, organelles and the exclusion zone of water in cells.
-I will be bold to say that maintenance of intracellular redox homeostasis is the most important thing to get right if you want to get optimal.
+The short is the answer is the redox potential that is stored in the membranes, organelles and the exclusion zone of water in cells.
+I will be bold to say that the maintenance of intracellular redox homeostasis is the most important thing to get right if you want to get optimal.